Skip to content

 Do I have to study in my major?

-Yes, students receive course credit for the classes they take abroad.
+For semester exchange programs, students do need to study within their major.
+Students receive course credit for the classes they take abroad.
 These will contribute to your major.

 What classes can I take?